System Design Space

 What is most useful

-• A compact and readable intro that quickly maps the space from math basics to applied tasks.
+• A compact and readable intro that quickly maps the path from math basics to applied tasks.

-• The companion repository is useful as a starting point for hands-on experimentation.
+• The companion repository works well as a starting point for hands-on experimentation.

-• Works well as a bridge between introductory theory and first practical deep learning projects.
+• It serves as a solid bridge between introductory theory and first practical projects.

 What to keep in mind

-• Coverage is broad, so many topics are high-level rather than deep.
+• Coverage is broad, so many topics remain high-level rather than deep.

-• To build strong practical confidence, you will likely need extra sources on math and ML.
+• To build real practical confidence, you will likely need additional sources on math and machine learning.

 Practice